 After you apply to Central Michigan University, you can begin the process of admission into the social work program.
 There are two admission cycles every academic year.
 Current CMU students apply during the spring semester of their sophomore year and new transfer students with qualifying coursework apply during the fall semester.

 The BSW degree is an accredited, four-year degree with which you as a graduate can obtain a professional license in Michigan and/or advanced standing for a master’s degree in social work (MSW).
-Currently there is not a graduate degree in social work at CMU.
-There are a number of MSW Programs in Michigan.
+Qualified BSW graduates can earn a master's degree in as little as one year from MSW Programs in Michigan or across the country.

 The mission of the Central Michigan University Social Work Program is to prepare students for generalist social work practice.
 Using a strong liberal arts foundation, the program develops and enhances critical inquiry and ethical practice with an emphasis on building relationships across difference, commitment to integrity and the professional competence of graduates.
 It provides students with the knowledge base and flexibility to pursue economic, environmental and social justice with diverse populations and in a global context.
 It promotes growth and empowerment of individuals, families, groups, organizations, and communities, as well as changes to social structures that oppress.
 The program responds to changing social contexts and practice modalities, with an emphasis on understanding the impact of rural and other environments on those served.

 The Social Work Program prepares responsive and effective generalist social work practitioners to serve in Michigan and beyond, through the development of scholarship related to social work and societal needs, the promotion of service and a commitment to equity for our students and across society.
 (Updated December 19, 2022)

 Undergraduate social work education focuses on training for generalist social work practice.
 The Council on Social Work Education defines generalist practice as listed below.

 Generalist practice definition